achesco/SlideProjector/README.md

 #### PopRollSlider

-Doesn't has any specific options.
+Doesn't have any specific options.